Testing in Scientific / Engineering Applications

 Software testing is an undisputed corner stone of software development.
 However, as I know from my personal experience, Python users with a non-software-engineering or otherwise scientific background are often not so familiar with the concept of testing.

 Computational problems are regularly approached by means of interactive development, which is both fast and fun and one of the reasons why Python is so successful in a wide range of scientific/engineering areas.
-While implementing, “testing” is implicitly carried out by “looking at the result” - which, on a small range, works pretty well.
-Yet, this is not what is meant by writing tests.
+The widespread adoption of the IPython and Jupyter project are living proof of that.

 Engineers/Scientists/People doing interactive development that feel they should write tests but either do not know how to do so or think tests stand in their way of writing awesome code.

-Disclaimer: This talk is not aimed at professional testers nor is it a (in any way) comprehensive introduction to testing.
+This talk is not aimed at professional testers nor is it a (in any way) comprehensive introduction to testing.